stefanjudis/tiny-helpers/CONTRIBUTING.md

 ## Criteria to add a new tiny helper

-**Please only add one (!) new helper per pull request.** This will speed up the review and merge process.
+❗ **Please only add one (!) new helper per pull request.** This will speed up the review and merge process.

+❗ **Please have a look at open PRs and issues.** There might be the chance that someone else opened a PR with your tool already. :)

 ### What does count as a tiny helper?